wechaty/docker-getting-started/README.md

 ## FEATURES

-Wechaty is fully dockerized.
+1. Wechaty is fully dockerized.
 So it will be very easy to be used as a MicroService.

-Use Docker to run Wechaty without any configuration.
+1. Clone this repository, then you will be able to use Docker to run Wechaty with ZERO configuration.

 ## REQUIREMENTS